 Deserted since the 1950s, the Hornstrandir Nature Reserve is the least populated region of Iceland outside of the Highlands.
 The lack of people here the past few decades have allowed for an explosion in flora and fauna, making it an excellent destination for those seeking out the best examples of Iceland’s wildlife.

-Take the Artic Fox, for example.
+Take the Arctic Fox, for example.
 In most of Iceland, they are near-impossible to spot, being rather rare, camouflaged in the landscapes, and naturally cautious of humans.
 In Hornstrandir, however, they are numerous, with plentiful food in the birds’ eggs along the cliffs, reasonably easy to spot on the wide stretches of flat tundra or—and having had very little contact with people, they are extremely curious whenever visitors come by.

 Seals are commonly seen hauling out on the rocks along the coastline, and the surrounding waters are home to species such as Humpback Whales, white-beaked dolphins, and occasionally orcas.
 There are also over 30 avian species that nest here throughout summer, with the cliffs Hornbjarg and Riturinn being the most renowned for birdwatching.

 The Hornstrandir Nature Reserve also has a wealth of arctic plant-life that has not been able to flourish in the rest of the country due to its fragility; as there are no grazing animals here, however, it is a floral paradise.
-There are 260 different flowering species, including the rare sea pea and sea lungworth, found along the region’s beaches.
+There are 260 different flowering species, including the rare sea pea and sea lungwort, found along the region’s beaches.
 You can also find rare ferns on higher ground.

 Hornstrandir was declared a nature reserve since 1975, and has been very well-protected since.
 Visitors are few in number, and largely respect the incredible region, so if you manage to make it over, ensure you follow suit.